digital-asset/daml-net/README.md

   Daml.Ledger.Examples.Bindings - an example project demonstrating some of the Bindings - based on the ex-java-bindings example project
 ```

-Nuget packages are now created (but haven't been published) for the following:
+Nuget packages can now be created using the build configuration `ReleaseNuget` (but haven't been published) for the following:
 ```
   Daml.Ledger.Fragment.<ver>.nupkg
   Daml.Ledger.Api.<ver>.nupkg